+Deano back in business

 Tottenham Hotspur (Spurs) Football Club is located in North London.
 The club is also known as Spurs.
 Tottenham's home ground is White Hart Lane.
 The club motto is Audere est Facere (To dare is to do).

-Dean Richards is aiming for a first team return after setting off on the comeback trail earlier in the week for the reserves against Fulham.
+Dean Richards is aiming for a first team return after successive reserve matches against Fulham and Arsenal.

 An inner ear problem that affected his balance has been troubling the central defender since pre-season and there was a recent scare for the 30-year-old when a scan showed an abnormality that sparked fears of a tumour.

-The likelihood of this has been determined by specialists to be absolutely minimal and Deano duly returned to action on Monday after a good spell of training with Clive Allen's group.
+The likelihood of this has been determined by specialists to be absolutely minimal and Deano duly returned to action last week after a good spell of training with Clive Allen's group.

 Previously the balance problems surfaced following headers - a big part of Dean's game.
-This was certainly tested at Stevenage with Fulham keeper Dave Beasant massive clearances dropping out of the sky at regular intervals.
+This was certainly tested at Stevenage last week with veteran Fulham keeper Dave Beasant's massive clearances dropping out of the sky at regular intervals.

 "Before, if I headed the ball straight and caught it clean I didn't seem to have a problem," he added of his difficulty earlier in the season.
 "It is all to do with my balance mechanism, I had a problem sometimes when I caught a couple wrong.